Bundeswehr Military History Museum: Uniforms

 Military uniforms are influenced by the politics of the time, along with culture, ideology, and the economy.
-Examining the story of uniforms helps one understand the thinking of a certain era.
+Examining the story of uniforms helps one understand the thinking and mindset of a certain era.
 Within the Bundeswehr Military History Museum, the display of uniforms is considered one of the most meaningful exhibitions.
 This section includes mostly German uniforms, especially those from the late 19th century to present due to the state of preservation.
 Also included are some uniforms, insignia and regalia of foreign forces, particularly of other European nations.
 These are also used to represent allies to the German state in exhibitions.
 The collection includes almost 70,000 field uniforms.
-In addition to outerwear, underwear, shoes, headgear, and military equipment are on display, along with badges, musical instruments and banners.
+In addition to outerwear, underwear, shoes, headgear, and military equipment being on display, there are also badges, musical instruments and banners.
 One remarkable piece within the collection is the Spencer jacket from 1805 which belonged to Queen Louise, the "Sissi Prussia", mother of the first German Emperor Wilhelm I.